MNLepage08/YCNG-288-DevOps/README.md

 <details close>
 <summary>1.
 Overview of the different phases of a data science project.
 Technologies used in this project.
 Definition of the project.
 Agile methodology. <p></summary>

-* [Fail:](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/what-separates-leaders-from-laggards-in-the-internet-of-things)  Dartner Estimated - 85% of big data projects fail (2017).
+* [Fail:](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/what-separates-leaders-from-laggards-in-the-internet-of-things)  Gartner Estimated - 85% of big data projects fail (2017).
 80% of AI projects will remain alchemy, run by wizards whose talents will not scale in the organization (2020).
 20% of analytic insights will deliver business outcomes (2022).
 77% respondents say that “business adoption” of big data and AI initiatives continues to represent a challenge for their organizations.
 Many reasons: Over engineering, Scoop change, Not asking the right question.<p>

 * Technical Dept:<p> <img width="527" align="left" alt="Capture d’écran, le 2023-06-05 à 16 17 14" src="https://github.com/MNLepage08/MNLepage08/assets/113123425/a6c0bccc-a2c9-4fd8-b3d4-66e4c97b4a6b"><br><br><br><br><br><br><br><br>